Home

 Alrighty, that should do us for introductions and disclaimers.

-Without further ado, here are 10 of my favorite television episodes of all time:
+Without further ado, here are 10 of my favorite pop culture friendships:

 Hello, Movie Mavens!
 Welcome back to the B Movies Blog.
-Today, we’re popping my favorite post-apocalyptic content into the ol’ VCR.
+Today, we’re popping some of my favorite romantic scenes into the ol’ VCR.

-So, that’s why I thought I’d share with y’all some of my favorite post-apocalyptic content.
+That’s why I thought I’d give you all a real treat and share some of my favorite romantic scenes.

 Alrighty, that should do us for introductions and disclaimers.